 First, the entire body relies on vitamins, minerals and other nutrients to remain strong and healthy.
-If your diet is lacking in these, it can lead to poor overall health, including struggles to maintain healthy teeth and gums.
+If your diet is lacking in these, so will your dental health.
+It will also lead to poor overall health, including struggles to maintain healthy teeth and gums.

 The best sources of these nutrients is whole foods, such as vegetables and fruits, lean sources of protein, and healthy fats.